cheewoeing/Streamlit_Classification/README.md

 Hi all.
 A very warm welcome to my app.

-I have made this app to help you preprocess your dataset and build ML model efficiently with just fewsimple clicks.
+I have made this app to help you preprocess your dataset and build ML model efficiently with just few simple clicks.

 This app is designed such that it can process any CSV files.
 To help you better understand how this app works, you may use the sample data provided and follow along with the instructions below.